 Will the vaccines continue to be tested, even after they receive FDA approval?

 The FDA and Centers for Disease Control and Prevention (CDC) have monitoring systems in place to ensure any safety concerns continue to be identified and evaluated in a timely manner.
-Pfizer and Moderna will continue to conduct studies and collect data on the safety and effectiveness of their vaccines.
+All vaccines will continue to be tested and data will be collected on their safety and effectiveness.